National Institute of Environmental Health Sciences — National Institutes of Health — U.S. Department of Health and Human Services

 Dr. Jack Taylor exit disclaimer

-Dr. Jack Taylor is a Co-investigator on both the Sister Study and Two Sister Study.
+Dr. Jack Taylor is an Emeritus Investigator on both the Sister Study.
 He received his MD from the University of Wisconsin, and his PhD in epidemiology from the University of North Carolina.
 He did residency training in Radiology at Michigan State University and in Preventive Medicine at the University of North Carolina.
-Dr. Taylor serves jointly as the Chief of the Molecular and Genetic Epidemiology Section in the Epigenetic and Stem Cell Biology Laboratory and as a Senior Investigator in the Epidemiology Branch at NIEHS.
+Dr. Taylor served jointly as the Chief of the Molecular and Genetic Epidemiology Section in the Epigenetic and Stem Cell Biology Laboratory and serves as an Emeritus Scientist in the Epidemiology Branch at NIEHS.
 His research is directed at understanding the genetic and epigenetic determinants of environmentally-associated cancers.

 Dr. Katie O'Brien exit disclaimer